vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

   Hash value:   3a2f1a92f537c1e614fde30c3bce9738cc76a225
 ```

-We can now modify the kernel.gz binary with the ROOTFS information.
-The three last words of the kernel.gz file contain CRC, Length and 0x00000000 in little endian format.
-Note that these three words are not part of the compressed image, they are just added at the end.
+We can now modify the kernel.gz binary with the new ROOTFS information.
+The three last words of the kernel.gz file contain ROOTFS CRC, ROOTFS Length and 0x00000000, in little endian format.
+Note that these three words are not part of the compressed image, they are just appended at the end.

-First calculate the CRC of the ROOTFS image:
+First we calculate the CRC of the ROOTFS image:
 ```
 crc32 rootfsimage
 ```
 Note the length of the rootfs image in bytes, convert in hex:
 > E.g. 19034112 bytes, or 0x01227000 bytes

-Open kernel.gz in a hex editor, change the CRC and length.
+We open kernel.gz in a hex editor, change the CRC and length.
 For example (last three bytes):
-* Original (CRC - Length - 0x0):
+* Original (CRC32 - Length - 0x0):
 > 0xB4D11088 0x00733302 0x00000000
 * Changed :
 > 0x67452301 0x00702201 0x00000000